garykac/woven/docs/spell-list.md

 . . .
 .
 X .
 ```
-Element: Air
+Element: Water

-Category: Move Mage, Create Tendril
+Category: Move Tendril, Create Tendril

-When cast: Move 2.
-If in a location with a TENDRIL owned by another mage, place a TENDRIL at that mage's location and remove their TENDRIL in your location.
+When cast: Move a TENDRIL 2.
+If you have a TENDRIL in the same location as a TENDRIL owned by another mage, move your TENDRIL to that mage's location.

 ### Water Moccasins
 ```
-@ .
+. @ . .
+X . .
 X
-X . .
 ```
-Element: Air
+Element: Water

 Category: Move Mage, Terrain

 When cast: Place a CHARGE on this spell.

-While charged: You may move into Water locations or across Rivers.
-At the end of your turn, if you are adjacent to Water, place a TENDRIL.
+While charged: Rivers cost 0mp to cross.
+Water locations cost 1mp to enter.

+Sacrifice: If you are adjacent to River/Water, sacrifice charge to place a TENDRIL up to 3 spaces away along water.

 ### Whiplash
 ```